Resources

 Outreach kit

-Use the outreach kit to find tools and resources to help share the word about International Dark Sky Week 2026.
+Use the outreach and media kit to access tools and resources that help tell the story of International Dark Sky Week and raise awareness.

 Partner package

-Looking to partner with DarkSky or sponsor a dark sky event?
-Explore our partner package to learn more.
+Interested in partnering with DarkSky or sponsoring a DarkSky event?
+Explore our partner package to learn more and start the conversation.